Skip navigation

 Purpose

-To set out the procedures for the recognition and management of collections of the University as defined in the Collections Policy.
+To set out the procedures for the recognition and management of the University’s collections as defined in the Collections Policy and the ANU Collections Guidelines.

 Procedure